PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 ![XOR Truth Table](http://www.electronicshub.org/wp-content/uploads/2015/07/TRUTH-TABLE-1.jpg)

 XOR is really important in cryptography because XOR is an easily reversible operation.
-Let's say we have 0xDE.
-If I XOR that by 0xAD, I get 0x73.
-Now, if I XOR 0x73 by 0xAD, I get 0xDE, which is my original number.
+Let's say we have a number: 0xDE.
+Now, let's pretend that 0xAD is my encryption key.
+If I XOR 0xDE by 0xAD, I get 0x73.
+0x73 is my ciphertext.
+Now, if I XOR that by the key (0xAD) again, I get 0xDE, which is my original number.
 Interestingly, if I XOR 0x73 by 0xDE, I get 0xAD, which is what I XORed 0xDE by.

 ### Galois / Finite Field
-In simple terms, a Galois Finite Field is a matrix that has a maximum limit before values wrap around.
+In simple terms, a Finite Field is a matrix that has a maximum limit before values wrap around.
 Finite fields are defined by the equation p^k, where p is a prime and k is a positive integer. p is the characteristic of the finite field, because adding p copies of any number is equal to 0.

-Finite fields can also be identified in the notation GF(x), where x is equal to p^k.
+A Galois Field is a finite field with characteristic 2.
+Galois Fields can be identified in the notation GF(x), where x is equal to 2^k.

-There are only two operations: addition and multiplication.
+There are only two operations in a finite field: addition and multiplication.

 Addition is defined as "adding two of these polynomials together, and reducing the result modulo the characteristic."
 In AES, the Galois field is defined as GF(256), or 2^8.
-Therefore, the characteristic is 2.

 When the characteristic is 2, addition is simply just XORing the the values together.